Maesla/MPC-Controller/Rubric questions.md

 All the calculation is done in vehicle coordinates, so ptsx and ptsy are transformed to vehicle coordinates, and x, y and psi are equal to zero.

 This transformation has proved to be very important, because I didn't manage to complete a full lap until I did the conversion.

+# Model Predictive Control with Latency #
+There were two possible approaches.
+Predicting the state of the vehicle after the latency and solving that state, or introducing the latency inside the model constraints.

+I have chosen the first approach.
+So, the final flow would be:

+- I get the state from the Json (x, y, psi, speed, steering and throttle).
+- I update all the states using the update equations and the latency (0.1 seconds)
+- I transform all the coordinates from world to vehicle local.
+- I calculate the polynomial fitting the waypoints and its derivative
+- I calculate cte and epsi
+- I call the the minimizing cost solver.
+The solver has been modeled entirely in mpc.cpp
+- I get the result.
+I apply the first acceleration value to the throttle and the first steering value to the steer.
+- Steer needs to be transformed in order to keep it between -1 and 1 and to match what the simulator is expecting